 This faculty learning community meets from 1 to 2 p.m. on the following dates:

 All faculty, instructional staff, and graduate students are invited to participate.
 Space is limited to 12 participants.
-If you are interested in this faculty learning community, register today (registration is full).
+If you are interested in this faculty learning community, register today.
+The registration link will close when the faculty learning community is full, if you would like to be added to a waitlist or inquire about future offerings, contact Melissa Vosen-Callens.

 You don't have to go it alone.
 Every course is unique and the planning and development process includes many steps and considerations.
 The Office of Teaching and Learning and its affiliated staff offer an array of services to support you, including: